Young Adult League (YAL)

 Cultural Enrichment

 The YAL is also committed to enriching young adults' connections to their Greek heritage.
-We aim to immerse members in the rich Helenic culture through music, dancing, food, and more.
+We aim to immerse members in the rich Hellenic culture through music, dancing, food, and more.

 2024 YAL Officers